 Let’s put it another way.
 Hardware is getting cheaper.
 Your data is irreplaceable.
 If you’re not backing up your devices, it’s time to start.

-Whether that’s automatic cloud backup or backup to physical devices, it’s never too late to start.
-Unless your device has already broken, then there’s a good chance your data is gone.
+Whether automatic cloud backups or backups to physical devices, it’s never too late to start.
+Unless your device has already broken, there’s a good chance your data is gone.

 The best digital storage options available today

 Now’s the perfect time to start if you have been slacking on backing up your valuable data.